goobz22/goobs-frontend/README.md

 This is a beta release of the tools.
 It is available via npm to ensure functionality is as expected.
 We will iron out any kinks and expect version v1 to be production-ready for all components, while some components are already production-ready.
 Installation confirmed working with install instructions below.

-## Integrating goobs-repo with Next.js
+## Integrating goobs-frontend with Next.js

 This guide explains how to integrate the goobs-repo package with a Next.js project